cazthetraveler/Bloom-and-Petal-Floristry/README.md

 ![home page - mobile](./client/public/images/screenshots/screenshot1.png)

-An admin user has special actions, like the ability to add, edit and delete categories and items from an admin page.
+An admin user has special actions, like the ability to add, edit and delete categories and items from the admin page.

 ![admin page - mobile](./client/public/images/screenshots/screenshot2.png)